SVA Protocol Checkers for AXI

 There is a related but separate source of confusion when reading waveforms in verilaxi.
 Some tests use helper modules such as sample_axis_if to copy one interface into another on the clock edge before dumping waveforms.
 These sampled interfaces are useful because they make the captured traffic cleaner to inspect, especially when the original activity is driven through virtual interfaces and class-based BFMs.

-That waveform convenience is not the same issue as the post-NBA assertion caveat.
+That waveform convenience does not change assertion semantics.
 A sampled interface is simply a registered mirror of another interface, so it may lag or clean up what you see in the wave dump.
-The assertion caveat, by contrast, is about which simulation region the checker observes for the same clock edge.
-Both affect what a human sees during debug, but only the latter changes whether a naive SVA can produce a false positive.
+Assertions should be connected to the actual protocol interface and BFMs should establish their outputs before the active sampling edge.

 So the practical debugging advice is: